Beyond-Reality/Beyond-Reality.github.io/_posts/TemporaryHome.md

 ---
-layout: post
 title: Temporary Home
-subtitle: Until the new site is ready.
+subtitle: While the new site is under construction.
 ---

 # Under Construction